Accounting for multiplicity in machine learning benchmark performance: Real world examples

 \subsubsection{Multi-Class Prediction of Obesity Risk}

-Multi-Class Prediction of Obesity Risk is a competition in the 2024 Kaggle Playground Series, using a synthetic data set generated from the \textit{Obesity or CVD risk} data set \citep{Palechor2023}.
-The test sample size was $n=13,840$, and the number of participating teams were $m = 3,498$ (excluding teams with accuracy lower than chance).
-The maximum sample estimate was $\max (\hat{\Theta}) = 0.9116$.
-Figure~\ref{fig:obesity_kaggle} shows the sample estimates, $\hat{\theta}_j$'s, zoomed in at the $3,081$ classifiers with sample estimates above $0.88$.
-The 95\% CI for $\hat{\theta} = 0.9116$ is $(0.9067,0.9162)$ and is shown as the red line in Figure~\ref{fig:obesity_kaggle}, the lower bound enveloping $920$ of the sample estimates.
+\textit{Multi-Class Prediction of Obesity Risk} is a challenge in the 2024 Kaggle Playground Series, using a synthetic data set generated from the \textit{Obesity or CVD risk} data set \citep{Palechor2023}.
+The test sample size was $n=13,840$, and the number of teams were $m = 3,558$, excluding teams with accuracy lower than chance.
+Figure~\ref{fig:obesity_kaggle} shows the sample estimates, $\hat{\theta}_j$'s, zoomed in at the classifiers with sample estimates above $0.88$ for better visualisation.
+The maximum sample estimate is $\maxtheta = 0.9116$, shown as the vertical dotted magenta line in all subfigures of Figure~\ref{fig:obesity} together with the $\hat{\theta}_j$'s in gray, for reference.

+The 95\% CI for the single $\maxtheta$ is shown as the magenta horizontal line in Figure~\ref{fig:obesity_kaggle}, enveloping $921$ teams.
 This should raise suspicion that the right tail seen in Figure~\ref{fig:obesity_kaggle} can be the product of multiplicity.

-To demonstrate the impact of ignoring multiplicity, let ${\theta}'_1, \ldots, {\theta}'_m$ be equal to the sample estimates and calculate the expected value of the sample maximum, $E( \max (\hat{\Theta}'))$.
+To demonstrate the impact of ignoring the multiplicity effect, we set the proposed distribution ${\theta}'_1, \ldots, {\theta}'_m$ equal to the sample estimates, $\hat{\theta}_j$'s, and calculate the expected value of the sample maximum, $\text{E} \max (\hat{\Theta}')$.
 We use the set-up from Section~\ref{sec:nonident_dep} with correlation coefficient $\rho_0 = 0.6$, and $P(Y_0) = \theta_0 = \max ({\Theta}')$.
 Note that sample estimates with low values are excluded in accordance with Eq.~\ref{eq:rho_min}, but their influence on the expected maximum is negligible.

-A realisation is shown in Figure~\ref{fig:obesity_direct_bootstrap}.
+A realisation is shown in Figure~\ref{fig:obesity_direct_sampling}.
 The upper tail, whose tip represents the maximum sample estimate, is stretched according to the variances of the $Y_j$s.
-The estimated expected sample maximum is $E(\max (\hat{{\Theta}}')) = 0.9159$, far above the sample maximum in the competition.
+The expected sample maximum is $\text{E}\max (\hat{{\Theta}}') = 0.9159$, far above the sample maximum in the challenge.
 The 95\% CI is reported in Table~\ref{tab:obesity}.
 The lower bound exceeds $\max (\hat{\Theta})$, and we can conclude that the sample maximum is an unlikely candidate for SOTA.
-The CI is calculated by $B = 1,000$ bootstrap samples of size $m$ drawn from the sample estimates, and then the simulation as described above is conducted for each bootstrap sample.